mui/material-ui/docs/src/pages/customization/palette/palette.md

 {{"demo": "pages/customization/palette/Intentions.js", "bg": "inline", "hideToolbar": true}}

-The default palette uses the shades prefixed with `A` (`A200`, etc.) for the secondary intention, and the un-prefixed shades for the other intentions.
+The default palette uses the shades prefixed with `A` (`A200`, etc.) for the secondary palette color, and the un-prefixed shades for the other palette colors.

 ## Customization